 The BeAPI framework is known for automation but also has the functionality that you would expect from an enterprise application.
 Below is a list of the functionality that comes installed 'out of the box':

 Batching your API's means adding additionally functionality for each endpoint.
 In BeAPI, all API's can be automatically batched by default.
 All you need to do is add the ROLES to your IO state file for each endpoint you want batched.
+You can learn more about it in our documentation.

 JWT Token Management